medvar72/HTML-JavaScript/README.md

 # HTML-JavaScript
-Somde HTML and JavaScript Code
+Some HTML and JavaScript Code